Unblocking Guide

 So, for our example, imagine you created unblocking happyfish.com.
 If you tried to visit the site after creating this key, you'd probably notice the site loads, but doesn't look right.
 That's because web browsers try to do the best with what they've got.
 They don't show you an error message if they can't load some of the code they need, they just show a partially working, or funny looking website.

-To make this more concrete, consider the website how-to-type.com, which we use as an example in our getting started tutorial.
-If we only create a key for the main how-to-type.com domain, the website loads, but looks a little funny, as shown below:
+To make this more concrete, consider the National Geographic Kids website at kids.nationalgeographic.com.
+If we only create a key for the main nationalgeographic.com domain, the website loads, but looks a little funny, as shown below:

 The site is loading, but if you look closely, all is not right...